Marion Talley

-Marion Nevada Talley (December 20, 1906 – January 3, 1983) was an American opera coloratura soprano.
+Marion Nevada Talley (December 20, 1906 – January 3, 1983) was an American operatic lyric coloratura soprano.
 She was at the time (1926) the youngest prima donna to have made a debut at the Metropolitan Opera; her swift rise to fame was followed by a period of decline, although she remained in the public eye for a number of years.

 Early life

 Marion Nevada Talley was born in Nevada, Missouri, the daughter of Charles Marion Talley, a telegraph operator for Missouri Pacific Railroad, and Helen H. (Brown) Talley.
 She grew up in Kansas City, Missouri after her father was transferred there when she was a baby.
 At an early age she was taking piano, violin, and voice lessons, singing with church choirs, and growing a reputation among local music critics and audiences.

 At the age of fifteen, Talley appeared in a 1922 Kansas City Grand Opera Company production of Mignon by Ambroise Thomas, and was a local sensation.
 Her career became a cause célèbre for the citizens of Kansas City, who attended benefit concerts and contributed money for her to study in New York, under the famed teacher Frank LaForge, and later in Italy.
 She unsuccessfully auditioned for the Metropolitan Opera in 1923.